 If you’re giving away a prize that people want then you have a window of opportunity to ask them to get involved and engage with your brand in a way that they otherwise might not.
 Consider how your potential customers enjoy engaging with brands and offer a creative way for them to do so with your own brand.

-If your audience spend a lot of time on Instagram, for example, you may ask them to post a picture that shows their enthusiasm for your brand in one way or another.
+If your audience spends a lot of time on Instagram, for example, you may ask them to post a picture that shows their enthusiasm for your brand in one way or another.
 By including hashtags and tagging of your brand, these images boost your social engagement across social media.

-Remember, the more effort involved in entering the social media competition, the less people will make that effort.
+Remember, the more effort involved in entering the social media competition, the fewer people will make that effort.
 It has to be fun and easy for your audience to do, so keep it simple.

 2. Plan and Execute Like a Pro

 Like most else in life, social media competitions don’t become a success by chance.
 You need to put in some planning and ensure that you pull it off just right to reap the results.

 - Pick a Good Prize